The latest education stories from the pages of Scholastic Teacher.

 By Martin W. Sandler. $19.99.
 Gr.
 5–8.

-Two hundred years after it sank off Cape Cod, preservationists unearth The Whydah, captained by the fearsome pirate Sam Bellamy.
-This weaves together the pirates’ and modern treasure-seekers’ stories, while including fascinating insights into pirate culture.
+Two hundred years after it sank off the coast of Cape Cod, preservationists unearth The Whydah, captained by the fearsome pirate Sam Bellamy.
+Sandler effortlessly weaves together the pirates’ and modern treasure-seekers’ stories, while including fascinating insights into pirate culture.

 Lesser Spotted Animals

 There are millions of animal species, so why do most books show you the same tigers, cheetahs, and elephants?
 From the toothy numbat to the stinky zorilla, discover amazing creatures you’ve never heard of.